marshjaja/Schedule-for-your-lyyyfffeee/README.md

 - better handling of the hide logic if no day is chosen to schedule in

-Organize individual values in the textures onto distinct lines for separate storage.

-Verify that the Remove button deletes values on a per-line basis within the texture, rather than removing everything associated with a single hour timeframe ID.

-Refine the logic and management of displayed dates to ensure accuracy.

-Enhance the logic governing the visibility of elements when no day is selected for scheduling.

 <h1>SCREENSHOTS📷</h1>
 <img width="1035" alt="Screenshot 2023-12-12 at 19 17 02" src="https://github.com/marshjaja/Marcias-password-generator/assets/114920895/92838cda-ca6d-423c-b8c1-f14643bfa95e">